Covid-19 Pandemic Response – VZ Members

-If you are unable to access the VZ E-Web use one the links below:
+If you are unable to access the VZ E-Web use one of the links below:

 - If you’ve been diagnosed with COVID-19 Click Here to apply for Leave

-- If you or a household member has an underlying health condition Click Here to apply for Leave
+- If you or a household member has an underlying health condition:

-*You will need these two forms for an underlying condition: Form 1 Form 2
+*You will need to submit these two completed forms.
+Form 1 Form 2

-- If you are caring for a person diagnosed with COVID-19 Click Here to apply for Leave of Absence
+- If you are caring for a person diagnosed with COVID-19:

 Effective April 16, 2020 – COVID-19 – Community Medical Support Leave